nakyeongahn/IntrotoIM/March_30/README.md

 # Arduino Assignment 2: Blinks and Blushes

+I wanted to express how our eyes and cheeks response under different intensity of light.

+Based on the intensity of light the photosensor captures, the speed of the eye blinking motion and the redness of blush changes.
+The stronger lights will make eyes blink faster and stronger red the blush will be, as humans are under the strong lights.

 As photosensor captures the stronger light, the eyes (blue lights) will blink faster and cheeks will get blush in a stronger red lights.